 When the iPhone 6 and iPhone 6 Plus arrived in the fall of 2014 they were the talk of the town.
 The two devices represented Apple’s first stab at large smartphone screens and the 4.7-inch and 5.5-inch devices more than held their own against mainstays like Samsung’s Galaxy Note series.

 Apple no longer sells the iPhone 6 and iPhone 6 Plus new, they’ve been replaced by a fleet of newer iPhone models, but they’re still a budget option for those of you that need a fast replacement or simply don’t want to break the bank on an iPhone 8, iPhone 7, or iPhone X.

 By now you probably know a lot about the iPhone 6 and iPhone 6 Plus.
-They’ve been out for awhile.
 That said, there are some things you might not know about the aging devices.
 Did you know a carrier in Asia is selling a 32GB gold iPhone 6?
-Or that the iPhone 6 might only get one more major iOS upgrade?
+Or that the iPhone 6 doesn’t come with 3D Touch?

 Today we want to take you through some of these lesser known details.
 If you’re thinking about buying the iPhone 6 sometime this year, this guide should help.

 iOS 11 is Hit & Miss on the iPhone 6

 If you're looking into buying an iPhone 6 or iPhone 6 Plus be aware that iOS 11 is forcing some users to upgrade this year.

 We've been testing the iOS 11 update on the iPhone 6 and we haven't run into any major performance issues.
 Our battery life is holding up, connectivity is strong and reliable, and our core apps run fine.
 We've noticed occasional user interface lag and we've also noticed an untick in keyboard lag.